-The Solar Blue project site provides suitable nesting/denning habitat for burrowing owls in the form of California ground squirrel burrows along the edges of the agricultural fields, and in and along the canals and ditches, and in the form of pipes in or on the ground.
-The Solar Blue site also provides foraging habitat within the agricultural fields.
-During LOA's 2018 surveys, three pair of burrowing owls and one single burrowing owl were observed along the adjacent off-site canal south of and paralleling Laurel Avenue, and one burrowing owl was observed along the western edge of the site.
-No burrowing owls were observed on the project site or access corridor during LOA's 2019 surveys.
-Since the Solar Blue Project would not involve disturbance to the canals on or adjacent to the site, the known locations of burrowing owl burrows along the on-site canals would be avoided.
-In addition, adequate suitable foraging habitat exists to the east of the Solar Blue Project site to support these owls.
+The Chestnut Solar Project site provides suitable nesting/denning habitat for burrowing owls in the form of California ground squirrel burrows along the edges of the agricultural fields, and in and along the canals and ditches, and in the form of pipes in or on the ground.
+The project site also provides foraging habitat within the agricultural fields.
+During LOA's 2018 and 2019 site visits, burrowing owls were identified on the project site along the banks of canals.
+Since the project would not involve disturbance to the canals on or adjacent to the site, the potential locations of burrowing owl burrows along the on-site canals would be avoided.
+In addition, adequate suitable foraging habitat exists to the east of the Chestnut Solar Project site to support these owls.

-For any burrowing owls that occur elsewhere within the Solar Blue site and access corridor, both breeding and foraging habitat could be lost due to the project.
+For any burrowing owls that potentially occur elsewhere within the Chestnut Solar site, both breeding and foraging habitat could be lost due to the project.
 This would constitute a significant impact to burrowing owl foraging and breeding habitat.

 These small raptors are protected under the federal Migratory Bird Treaty Act and California Fish and Game Code.
-Ground disturbing activities associated with construction of the Solar Blue Project may also result in the mortality of burrowing owls, as they are known to retreat into their burrows ahead of approaching heavy equipment.
+Ground disturbing activities associated with construction of the Chestnut Solar Project may also result in the mortality of burrowing owls, as they are known to retreat into their burrows ahead of approaching heavy equipment.
 Mortality of individual birds would be a violation of state and federal law, and would constitute a significant environmental impact.